 Consider filing your taxes electronically.
 Filing online can help you avoid mistakes and find credits and deductions that you may qualify for.
 In many cases you can file for free.
 Learn more about e-file.

-If you have any dependent children, remember to check out if you are eligible to claim the Child Tax Credit and the Additional Child Tax Credit the next time you file your income tax return.
+If you have any dependent children, remember to check if you're eligible to claim the Child Tax Credit and the Additional Child Tax Credit the next time you file your income tax return.
 Instructions for claiming the Child Tax Credit are found in the Form 1040 Instruction booklet.
-Use Form 1040 Schedule 8812, Child Tax Credit to claim the Additional Child Tax Credit, if you are eligible.
+Use Form 1040 Schedule 8812, Child Tax Credit, to claim the Additional Child Tax Credit, if you're eligible.

 Tax publications you may find useful

 How to get help

 - Call the 800, 866 or 888 number listed on the top right corner of your notice.

 - Authorize someone (such as an accountant) to contact the IRS on your behalf using Form 2848, Power of Attorney and Declaration of Representative (PDF).